 Fast forward several years to the news that dad had Alzheimer’ disease.
-On June 30, 2000 he passed away, and the man that had served Honorably in the United States Navy during World War 2, in the South Pacific, was gone.
+On June 30, 2000 he passed away, and the man that had served Honorably in the United States Navy during the second World War, was gone.
 The man that showed us how to play baseball, fish, ride a bicycle, and work on a car, had passed away to soon.
 Those were tough times.

 I prayed, I told God if he would get me out of there alive, I would do some stuff.
 You see, I weighed approximately 273 pounds at the time.
 In my prayer, I told God I would get healthy and help as many folks as possible for the rest of my life, without regard to my financial future.

-I came home, went to work and in eleven months 100 pounds came off and over the next few years, another 18 followed.
-I was so proud of this amazing accomplishment, so proud.
+I came home, went to work and in eleven months 100 pounds came off, and over the next few years, another 18 followed.
+I am proud of this accomplishment.

-Around 2006, this 56 year old man started jogging.
-I announced 5 long range goals, accomplished them one after another.
+Around 2006, this 56 year old man started running.
+I announced 5 long range running goals and accomplished them one after another.
 The hard work was paying off, and believe me, it was difficult.
-Upon finishing the last goal, another goal was set, and here it is – To run across America to raise awareness concerning Alzheimer’ disease and raise money for the Alzheimer’ Association.
-That was the next goal.
+Upon finishing the last goal, another goal was set . . .
+To run across America to raise awareness concerning Alzheimer’ disease and raise money for the Alzheimer’ Association.

 On January 12, 2013, at Skidaway Island, Georgia, I began the Epic Journey from the Atlantic Ocean to the Pacific Ocean.
-2,594 miles were on foot pushing my jogging stroller (Wilson).
-Another 458 miles were in the passenger seat of a car.
+2,594 miles were on foot pushing my jogging stroller (Wilson), and another 458 miles were in the passenger seat of a car.

 On March 1, 2018, Down syndrome was added to “Across the Land” and I’m still out here, still running, jogging, walking and talking.